 This benchmark lead to very poor results for the transpiler.
 While the best performing kernel configuration of 128 threads per block was used, the above-mentioned RAM constraints meant that this benchmark performed poorly.
-After roughly 20 hours of execution only two samples have been taken at which point it was decided to not finish this benchmark and treat it as failed.
+After roughly 20 hours of execution only two samples have been taken at which point it was decided to not finish this benchmark.